weepy/blueface/docs/group-cells.md

 # [KRFT Docs](/docs) :: Group Cells

-Group Cells trigger a pre defined selection of cells to play at a specified interval.
+Group Cells trigger a pre-defined selection of cells to play at a specified interval.
 This is useful to bring some structure to a song or performance or to trigger multiple cells at once that would be normally be difficult.
 You can configure a Group Cell by just tapping on it in select mode.
 Here are the options:

 ----